Heart Attack and Sudden Cardiac Arrest

 - For every minute defibrillation is delayed, the patient’s chances of survival decrease by 10%.

-- Continual CPR and defibrillation should be continued until EMS transport arrives at the scene, whether the patient is responding to the treatment or not.
+- Continual CPR and defibrillation should be continued until EMS transport arrives at the scene, or until the patient regains consciousness.

 It is important to remember a patient in SCA is clinically dead.
 There is nothing you can do treatment-wise with an AED or with chest compressions which will result in any further damage to this individual.
 In fact, only positive outcomes can be achieved from this form of treatment.
 Use of an AED and CPR should be initiated in 100% of cases, as quickly as possible.